LearnersGuild/guide/General/Membership/membership-expectations.md

-# Membership Expectations
+# Learner Expectations

-### All enrolled Learners are required to meet the following expectations:
+### _All actively enrolled Learners are required to meet the following expectations:_

 #### Learning Expectations